CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly enumerates specific ES6+ features and provides explicit trigger guidance with a 'Use when' clause.
-Its main weakness is the breadth of scope—covering so many JavaScript features could cause overlap with other JavaScript-related skills.
-The description uses proper third-person voice and avoids vague language.
+This is a strong skill description that clearly lists specific ES6+ features and includes explicit trigger guidance with a 'Use when' clause.
+The main weakness is potential overlap with other JavaScript-related skills, as terms like 'JavaScript', 'modern patterns', and 'functional programming' are broad enough to conflict with adjacent skills.
+The description is well-structured and uses appropriate third-person voice.

 DimensionReasoningScore